anri4/Information_Visualization/docs/.ipynb_checkpoints/reflection-checkpoint.md

 - Instead of unemplyoment we could look at open vacancies.
 - Using 2018 as a cut-off data so all graphs have the same end date.
 - Combine the two world maps in one with one slider.
-- Adding scientific sources where necessary
+- Adding scientific sources where necessary.

 We took this feedback seriously and made several improvements to our project.